GameFoundry/bsf/Documentation/Manuals/Native/User/math.md

 Math					{#mathUtilities}
 ===============

-General purpose math functionality in Banshee is provided through the @ref bs::Math "Math" class.
+General purpose math functionality in bs::f is provided through the @ref bs::Math "Math" class.
 It provides a variety of familiar methods, such as @ref bs::Math::floor "Math::floor()", @ref bs::Math::clamp "Math::clamp()", @ref bs::Math::cos "Math::cos()" and many others.
 Check the API reference for a full list.

 All other math functionality is provided through specific types, as listed below.